 - a.
 We will actively reduce the generation of all waste, and improve the percentage that is recycled, by applying the waste hierarchy. - b.
-We will maximise the recycling of all textile waste from pre- and post-production and pre- and post-consumer processes, including but not limited to, offcuts, seconds, samples, overstock, faulty and end of life garments. - c.
-We will identify, and design out, unnecessary packaging and design in the use of sustainable packaging alternatives for our products where needed, ensuring all packaging we must use is 100% reusable, recyclable or compostable by 2025. - d.
+We will maximise the recycling of all textile waste from pre- and post-production and pre- and postconsumer processes, including but not limited to, offcuts, seconds, samples, overstock, faulty and end of life garments. - We will identify, and design out, unnecessary packaging and design in the use of sustainable packaging alternatives for our products where needed, ensuring all primary packaging we must use is 100% reusable, recyclable or compostable by 2025. - d.
 We will follow all principles detailed within our Waste Management Protocol v.
 Chemicals

 - a.
 We have strict standards in place on harmful and hazardous substances, including compliance with REACH requirements throughout our supplier base, which we uphold on an individual supplier basis through our dedicated locally based teams, and our nominated global independent third-party testing lab. - b.
-We will test for harmful and hazardous substances as defined by REACH and other globally-recognised standards applying a comprehensive risk-based due diligence approach to product testing, whereby if problematic substances are identified, we will work quickly and appropriately to ensure customer safety remains the top priority. - c.
-We will prioritise the identification of any asbestos at any site and monitor the conditions.
-Should work need undertaking or the conditions of the site deteriorate, then remedial action will be taken immediately, and best practice guidelines followed.
+We will test for harmful and hazardous substances as defined by REACH and other globally recognised standards applying a comprehensive risk-based due diligence approach to product - c. testing, whereby if problematic substances are identified, we will work quickly and appropriately to ensure customer safety remains the top priority.